PolymathNetwork/polymath-apps/Readme.md

 **Commit convention: The following rules are subject to change based on wether they work for us or not.**

+- Add a `body` to the commit if the commit's subject is not descriptive enough
+- Add a `BREAKING CHANGE: <explanation>` in the footer of a commit that makes a breaking change of the API of a package
+- Add a `CLOSES ISSUE: #<number>` in the footer of a commit to close an issue this commit solves
 - Commit messages must be written in imperative tense
 - The `scope` defines what package is affected by a commit (enforced by [config-lerna-scopes](https://www.npmjs.com/package/@commitlint/config-lerna-scopes))
 - For changes not associated to a package, scope can be omitted